 We derived a substantial portion of our revenue from sales to a relatively small number of customers.
 As a result, the loss of any significant customer could materially and adversely affect our financial condition and results of operations.
-Sales to our five largest customers represented approximately 56%, 65% and 67% of our net revenue in 2020, 2021 and 2022, respectively.
-Sales to our significant customers represented 24%, 36% and 45% of our net revenue in 2020, 2021 and 2022, respectively.
-Sales to our significant customers were Intel and Micron and in 2022, were Micron and SK Hynix.
+Sales to our five largest customers represented approximately 65%, 67% and 61% of our net revenue in 2021, 2022 and 2023, respectively.
+Sales to our customers constituting more than 10% of our net revenue represented, in the aggregate, 36%, 45% and 45% of our net revenue in 2021, 2022 and 2023, respectively.
+Our customers constituting more than 10% of our net revenue were (i) Intel and Micron in 2021, (ii)

+Micron and SK Hynix in 2022 and (iii) Micron, SK Hynix and AFASTOR in 2023.
 The identities of our largest customers and their respective contributions to our net revenue have varied and will likely continue to vary from period to period.